Rutabaga: Wales

-In Wales, a mash produced using just potato and rutabaga is known as ponsh maip in the North-East of the country, as mwtrin on the Llyn peninsula and as stwnsh rwden in other parts.
+Swede is an essential vegetable component of the traditional Welsh lamb broth called cawl.
+A mash produced using just potato and swede is known as ponsh maip in the North-East of the country, as mwtrin on the Llyn peninsula and as stwnsh rwden in other parts.

 Outside Europe

 Australia

-In Australia, swedes are used as a flavour enhancer in casseroles, stews and soups.
+In Australia, swedes are used as a flavour enhancer in casseroles, stews, and soups.

 Canada

-In Canada, they are considered winter vegetables, as along with similar vegetables, they can be kept in a cold area or cellar for several months.
+In Canada, they are considered winter vegetables, as, along with similar vegetables, they can be kept in a cold area or cellar for several months.
 They are primarily used as a side dish.
 They are also used as filler in foods such as mincemeat and Christmas cake.
+In Newfoundland, it is served with Jiggs dinner, and often included in soups, stews, and meat pies.

 New Zealand

 In New Zealand, they are more commonly available in winter but can be easily purchased for much of the year.
 It is thought they best grow in Southland, where the winters are colder.
 They are usually served mashed with butter but are often added to other dishes like casseroles or bakes.